EricRops/airflow-data-pipeline/README.md

     - Fires up Airflow using Docker Compose and CeleryExecutor!
 Waits until both Airflow and Redshift are ready.
     - Spins up a Redshift cluster based on **./dwh.cfg** parameters
     - Creates the Airflow connections and IAM ARN variable from the host machine
     - Activates the DAG.
-NOTE: Please monitor the DAGs progress on the webserver UI [localhost:8080](http://localhost:8080/)
+NOTE: Please monitor the DAGs progress on the webserver UI: [localhost:8080](http://localhost:8080/)
     - Invites the user into the Redshift connection to explore the tables from the terminal!

 ### Extra work completed